dnjackson/500lines/same-origin-policy/doc/chapter.md

   noBrowserChange[before, after]
 }
 ```
-Field `doc` refers to the document that will be accessed or manipulated by this call.
+Field `doc` refers to the document that will be accessed or manipulated by this call; additional parameters are inherited from `Call`, namely `from` and `to` representing the endpoints the browser operation is from and to, and `before` and `after` representing the times before and after the operation.
 The second constraint in the signature facts says that both `doc` and the document in which the script executes (`from.context`) must be documents that currently exist inside the browser.
 Finally, a `BrowserOp` may modify the state of a document, but not the set of documents or cookies* that are stored in the browser.

 (* actually, cookies can be associated with a document and modified using a browser API, but we will omit this detail for now.)

-A script can read from and write to various parts of a document (often called DOM elements).
-In a typical browser, there are a large number of API functions for accessing DOM (e.g., Document.getElementById), but enumerating all of them is not important for our purpose, we will simply group those into two types -- `ReadDom` and `WriteDom`:
+A script can read from and write to various parts of a document, through a data structure called the "DOM" (document object model).
+The browser typically provides a collection of API functions for accessing the DOM.
+Their details are not relevant here, and it suffices to consider just two archetypal operations, `ReadDom` and `WriteDom`, that read and write the DOM respectively:
 ```
 sig ReadDom extends BrowserOp { result : Resource }{
   result = doc.content.before